The BGMN conjecture via stable pairs: Introduction

-The blocks appearing in \eqref{SODonN} cannot be further decomposed \cite{lin}, but there is some flexibility in their order, most importantly blocks within each of the four lines are mutually orthogonal (see Corollary~\ref{rearrangement}).
-This is remarkably compatible with the results of Mu\~{n}oz \cites{munoz1,munoz2,munoz3} (cf.~\cite[Prop.~6.4.2]{belmans21}), that the operator of the quantum multiplication by $c_1(N)$ on the quantum cohomology $QH^\bullet(N)$ has eigenvalues $8\lambda$, where
+The blocks appearing in \eqref{SODonN} cannot be further decomposed \cite{lin}.
+Remarkably, our decomposition is compatible with the results of Mu\~{n}oz \cites{munoz1,munoz2,munoz3} (cf.~\cite[Proposition 6.4.2]{belmans21}), that the operator of the quantum multiplication by $c_1(N)$ on the quantum cohomology $QH^\bullet(N)$ has eigenvalues $8\lambda$, where

 and the eigenspace of $8\lambda$ is isomorphic to $H^\bullet(\Sym^{g-1-|\lambda|}C)$.
-The four lines of \eqref{SODonN} correspond to the four coordinate rays of the complex plane.
 There are many other results, e.g.~ \cites{delbano,lee}, on cohomology and motivic decomposition of $N$ compatible with ~\eqref{SODonN}.
 This provides an ample evidence towards the expectation that $\cP=0$.
-We hope to address this question in the future.
-We also hope that our methods will be useful in studying properties of analogous Fourier--Mukai functors for moduli spaces of vector bundles of higher rank on curves and for moduli spaces of sheaves with $1$-dimensional support on K3 surfaces.
+We hope to address this question in the future, as well as to use our methods to study properties of analogous Fourier--Mukai functors for moduli spaces of vector bundles of higher rank on curves and for moduli spaces of sheaves with $1$-dimensional support on K3 surfaces.

 Partial results towards Theorem~\ref{maintheorem} have appeared in the literature.
 The case $g=2$ is a classical theorem of Bondal and Orlov \cite[Theorem 2.9]{bondal-orlov}, who also proved that $\cP=0$ in that case.
 Fonarev and Kuznetsov \cite{fonarev} proved that $D^b(C)\hookrightarrow D^b(N)$ if $C$ is a hyperelliptic curve using an explicit description of $N$ due to Desale and Ramanan \cite{desale}.
 They also proved that $D^b(C)\hookrightarrow D^b(N)$ for a general curve $C$ by a deformation argument.
 Narasimhan proved that $D^b(C)\hookrightarrow D^b(N)$ for all curves \cites{narasimhan1,narasimhan2} using Hecke correspondences.
 He also showed that one can add the line bundles $\cO$ and $\theta^*$ to $D^b(C)$ to start a semi-orthogonal decomposition of $D^b(N)$.